deuterium-cloud/code-challenge-04/README.md

 ### Account Service

-Account Service is <b>Spring boot Authorization server<b> responsible for User (Account) registration and for issuing JWT.
-The other two services, Character and Combat, are <b>Spring boot resource servers<b> which use Account Service for JWT validation.
+Account Service is <b>Spring boot Authorization server</b> responsible for User (Account) registration and for issuing JWT.
+The other two services, Character and Combat, are <b>Spring boot resource servers</b> which use Account Service for JWT validation.

 ### Character Service